- Search The Registry

 *Chuck McDew was born on this date in 1938.
 He was a Black educator and activist.

-From Massillion, Ohio, Charles McDew's father, James, had taught chemistry in South Carolina but as a Black was unable to get a job in the Ohio schools; he went to work in the steel mills.
+From Massillon, Ohio, Charles McDew's father, James, had taught chemistry in South Carolina, but as a Black was unable to get a job in the Ohio schools; he went to work in the steel mills.
 His mother, the former Eva Stephens, was a nurse.
-He led his first demonstration in the eighth grade, to protest violations of the religious freedom of Amish students in his hometown.
+He led his first demonstration in the eighth grade to protest violations of the religious freedom of Amish students in his hometown.

 McDew was elected as Chairman of SNCC in 1961 and served in that capacity until 1964.
-Since that time, McDew was active in organizations for social and political change, working as a teacher and as a labor organizer, managing anti-poverty programs in Washington, D.C., serving as community organizer and catalyst for change in Boston and San Francisco, as well as other communities.
+Since then, McDew was active in organizations for social and political change, working as a teacher and labor organizer, managing anti-poverty programs in Washington, D.C., and serving as a community organizer and catalyst for change in Boston and San Francisco, as well as other communities.

 He appeared on radio and television programs as a speaker against racism.
 He was involved in programs for social and political change designed to develop local leadership and break down racial and cultural barriers.
 As an Educator McDew retired from Metropolitan State University, Minneapolis, MN, where his classes in the history of the American Civil Rights movement, African American history, and classes in social and cultural awareness are always oversubscribed since 1981.

-Charles 'Chuck' McDew died on April 3, 2018 in West Newton, Mass.
+Charles 'Chuck' McDew died in West Newton, Mass, on April 3, 2018.
 He was 79.
 His daughter, Eva Goodman, said the cause was a heart attack he had while visiting his longtime partner, Beryl Gilfix, for the Passover holiday.
 McDew lived in St. Paul, Minnesota.